hikeventures/hikeventures.github.io/_posts/events/2017-04-05-ITB-Colorado.markdown

 ---
-title: Things to do outdoors in Colorado - ITB Interview with Colorado Tourism Office
+title: Things to do outdoors in Colorado
 description: Our interview with Colorado Tourism Office at the ITB in Berlin
 date: 2017-04-05 15:28:01
 category: articles